 Bathroom Bill Debate

-Will SB6 put the government in your business and drive business from Texas?
-Billions in lost GDP and thousands in job losses are expected if SB6 ever becomes law.
-Government shouldn't be telling people where they can go to the restroom.
+Will bathroom bills put the government in your business and drive business from Texas?
+Billions in lost GDP and thousands in job losses are expected if the government reaches into restrooms.
+The government shouldn't be telling people where they can go to the restroom.

 Confused?
 See if you can figure it out in the articles below.